-Life is full of relationships and without good communication skills our relationships start out hard and get even harder, if they continue at all.
+Life is full of all kinds of relationships.
+Without good communication skills, our relationships start out hard and get even harder, if they continue at all.
 We communicate with spouses, family, friends, co-workers and even strangers daily.
 We have to be good at effectively communicating our thoughts and feelings, but also receiving and understanding the communication of others.
 In every instance of communication, no matter the type of relationship, people are bringing different things to the table.
 We all have different past experiences, points of view, expectations, and levels of communication skills.
 We don’t all have effective skills for communication, yet!

 These skills don’t always come naturally, but they can be learned and/or improved, so don’t worry if you need some help in some areas.
 Trust me, I’ve been there and you can completely change the way you communicate just by some self-reflection and practicing these steps.
 Here are some key components to good communication that I learned to improve my relationships.
 These points are in no particular order.
 The truth is, I could write “this is the most important skill in communication” beside each of these points.
 You need them all, they are all equally valuable to good communication.

-Talking is not our most useful communication skill, listening is.
+Talking is not our most useful communication skill, listening is way more useful.
 The first mistake I used to make in communication was to rush to get my point across.
 Over time, with self-reflection, I found that this came from two things: the fear of being misunderstood and the belief that I was always right.
 Whatever our reasoning for wanting to be heard first, everyone should learn to listen first.

 Communication gets easier when it’s more important to us that we understand than it is to be understood.
 Don’t get me wrong, in a good conversation, both sides will be heard and understood, or at least respected.
 But when we try to understand the other person’s point of view first, we will often find our response to be a different one than we had originally planned when we had (in our own minds) the only logical viewpoint.
 Ask questions, as many as needed to feel like you have the clearest possible understanding of the other person’s side.

 Sometimes we end up with unresolved issues.
 Not because the other person wasn’t willing to resolve them, but because we were unwilling to be open and honest about our feelings.
 This is probably the hardest part of communication for most people because it’s the part that exposes us to vulnerability.
-A little secret I learned in my quest to become a better communicator: think of one person in your life who you’ve been holding back from.
-Work up the nerve to be blatantly honest with that one person about everything you’ve held back.
-It will be one of the hardest but most freeing things you will ever do in your life.
-After that, you will probably speak freely, openly and honestly with ease (in comparison to the past and in most instances) from that day forward.
+Take the leap of being totally open and vulnerable with at least one person in your life.
+Hopefully, that will be the first step of being a totally open communicator with everyone.
+It’s mostly about learning that you can survive whatever outcome results from your vulnerability.
+And believe me, you can survive it, even if it doesn’t feel great.

 DON’T BE AFRAID OF SILENCE

 This is another big one.
-In sales they teach you never to be afraid of silence.
-When you pitch whatever you’re selling and the potential buyer just sits in silence, it can make you uncomfortable.
+In sales, they teach you never to be afraid of silence.
+When you pitch whatever you’re selling and the potential buyer just sits quietly, it can make you uncomfortable.
 Then you start changing your offer in fear that you’re about to lose the sale.
 You think they don’t like what you just said and there’s no way they’re going to go for it.
-Usually during that silence they are just processing the information you’ve given them, but you can’t read their mind so you’re freaking out.
+Usually, during that silence they are just processing the information you’ve given them, but you can’t read their mind so you’re freaking out.
 Communication can be a lot like this.

 It can be terrifying to spill all your feelings and then have to sit there wondering if you have just changed the way that person feels or thinks about you entirely.
-But don’t start backpedaling, don’t start telling them what you know they want to hear.
-This might make the moment more comfortable, but it will make your life much harder in the long run.
-Just like in sales, you won’t land the love, understanding or respect of every person in your life.
-Go ahead and come to terms with that now.
+But don’t start backpedaling, don’t start telling them what you think they want to hear.
+That might make the moment more comfortable, but it will make your life much harder in the long run.
+Just like a salesperson doesn’t land every sale — you won’t land the love, understanding or respect of every person in your life.
+Go ahead and come to terms with that first.

 DON’T DISCOUNT FEELINGS